yasmin2424/heymate-report-yasmin/README.md

-# 🍽️ Heymate Menu Recommendation System
+# 🍽️ Heymate Menu Recommendation Project

 ## Project Overview
 This project aims to build a menu recommendation pipeline for Heymate's restaurant partners.
 By analyzing internal product, store, and category data—along with external datasets—we seek to provide insights into menu item popularity, pricing, and restaurant-specific recommendations.
 Our recommendations help partners optimize their offerings through data-driven insights.